rweigel/stats/python.md

 plt.show()
 ```

-To modify the y-position labels, use <code>yticks</code> instead of <code>xticks</code>.
+To modify the y-position labels, use `yticks` instead of `xticks`.

 <imgc>url=https://raw.githubusercontent.com/rweigel/computingforscientists/master/Plotting_1D/figures/Plotting_1D_XVII.py.png|width=400px|expire=1</imgc>

 ## Axis Limits

 In the previous examples, only part of the first and last markers were shown.
-To expand the axis limits so the full markers are shown, use <code>plt.xlim()</code>
+To expand the axis limits so the full markers are shown, use `plt.xlim()`

 ```Python
 import matplotlib.pyplot as plt